joddude/obsidian-tasks-template/README.md

 # obsidian-tasks-template
-This is an example of how you can organize your work with tasks and shopping lists in Obsidian, if you don't want to use daily notes.
+This is an example of how you can organize your work with tasks and shopping lists in Obsidian without daily notes.
 Convenient to use on both desktop and mobile devices.

 ## Screenshots
 | ![](Screenshot-1.jpg) | ![](Screenshot-2.jpg) |